 How to make the sweet and spicy sauce for these cocktail meatballs

 Cocktail meatballs are typically made with a grape jelly sauce.
-While that’s great, I made these cocktail meatballs without grape jelly, and instead, I use a personal preference of honey and orange juice for the sauce here.
+While that’s great, I made these cocktail meatballs without grape jelly.
+Instead, I use a personal preference of honey and orange juice for the sauce here.
 Just as fruity-tasting and sweet.
-The honey and orange juice are then mixed with sriracha sauce and balsamic vinegar for a thick sauce that has sweet, fruity, spicy, tangy flavors, all perfectly balanced!
+The honey and orange juice are then mixed with sriracha sauce and balsamic vinegar.
+The result is a thick sauce that has sweet, fruity, spicy, tangy flavors, all perfectly balanced!

 Serve these cocktail meatballs with cocktail picks or bamboo forks.